casimon/react-native-spacex/README.md

 ## Test instructions

-Go to the root of the spaceX folder and run:
+Go to the root of the project and run:

 ```
 yarn test